Content Mapping: How B2B Teams Align Content to the Buyer's Journey

 The same topic may require multiple content versions for different stakeholders.
 A "product overview" for an economic buyer focuses on business outcomes and cost savings.
 A "product overview" for an end user focuses on daily workflows and time savings.
 A "product overview" for a technical evaluator focuses on architecture and integration points.

 Content mapping is essential for personalized B2B marketing.
-Use marketing and sales intelligence to inform your content mapping process.
+Use ZoomInfo's GTM Intelligence, verified contact data, intent signals, and behavioral context, to inform your content mapping process.
 Match the right content to the right buyer at the right stage.

 Here are the key takeaways:

 • Content mapping aligns specific assets to specific personas at specific journey stages.
-It's the tactical layer that turns content strategy into execution.
+It is the tactical layer that turns content strategy into execution.

 • Start with your ICP and buyer personas.
 B2B deals involve multiple stakeholders, each requiring different content.